git-lfs/git-lfs/ROADMAP.md

 ## v1.0

-These are the features that we feel are important for a v1 release of Git LFS.
+These are the features that we feel are important for a v1 release of Git LFS, and we have a good idea how they could work.

 * Resumable, chunked downloads
 * Resumable, chunked uploads
 * Concurrent uploads.
 Though chunking may take care of this.
-* New command for replacing pointers with large files outside of the Git smudge and clean filters (`git lfs get path/to/file`)
+* New command for replacing pointers with large files outside of the Git smudge and clean filters (`git lfs get path/to/file`).
-* Automatic GC for the `.git/lfs/objects` directory
+* Automatic GC for the `.git/lfs/objects` directory.
 * Client side metrics reporting, so the Git LFS server can optionally track how clients are performing.